davide-maestroni/jroutine/README.md

 ## Documentation

-Complete Javadoc with insights and examples is available for:
+Complete Javadoc with insights and examples is available:

 * [JRoutine][javadoc]
 * [JRoutine-Proxy][javadoc proxy]